The 4 Best Downtown Tucson Museums

 The Jewish History Museum

-It was our good fortune that a docent was speaking to a small group when we arrived.
-The Jewish History Museum is housed in an old synagogue built in 1910, and is not spacious.
-Yet it houses many serious exhibits related to the contributions of many Jews, such as the Drachman brothers, to the vitality of early Tucson.
-Did you know, for example, counting the current mayor, Tucson has had 5 Jewish mayors.
+The Jewish History Museum is housed in an old synagogue built in 1910.
+It is not spacious, yet it offers serious exhibits related to the contributions of many Jews, such as the Drachman brothers, and the vitality of early Tucson.
+Did you know, for example, that Tucson has had 5 Jewish mayors?

 Tucson Museum Of Art & Historic Block